-One eight-ounce glass of unsweetened almond milk contains about: (10)
+One cup of unsweetened almond milk contains approximately:

 - 40 calories